Manipulating Reinforcement Learning: Poisoning Attacks on Cost Signals

 The rest of this chapter is organized as follows.
 Sec. \ref{IntroRL} gives a basic introduction of Markov decision process and RL techniques with a focus on TD($\lambda$) learning and $Q$-learning.
 In Sec. \ref{GeneralSecurityProblems}, we discuss general security concerns and problems in the field of RL.
 A particular type of attacks on the cost signals is studied on both TD($\lambda$) learning and $Q$-learning in Sec. \ref{RLManipulatedCost}.
 Sec. \ref{CaseStudy} comes an educational example that illustrates the adversarial attacks on TD($\lambda$) learning.
+Conclusions and future works are included in Sec. \ref{conc}.